← Back to Blog

 Zero-fee processing works best for:

-• Restaurants and food service — margins are thin and processing fees eat into profitability.
-Many restaurant customers carry cash.
+• Restaurants and food service — margins are thin (typically 3-5% net) and processing fees eat directly into profitability.
+Many restaurant customers still carry cash.

-• Retail with cash-paying customers — convenience stores, liquor stores, and similar businesses with significant cash volume.
+• Retail with cash-paying customersconvenience stores, liquor stores, hardware stores, and similar businesses with 30-50% cash volume.

-• Service businesses — contractors, auto repair, salons.
+• Service businesses — contractors, auto repair, salons, barbershops.
 Customers often prefer paying cash for services.

-• High-volume, low-margin businesses — where 3% processing fees meaningfully impact profitability.
+• High-volume, low-margin businesses — where a 3% processing fee represents a significant portion of your net margin.

 It works less well for:

-• Businesses where all customers pay with cards — the service fee is visible but provides no offset
+• Businesses where 95%+ of customers pay with cards — the service fee is visible to almost everyone

 • Premium/luxury brands — the fee disclosure may conflict with the brand experience